West Virginia sports betting is in full bloom.

 BetMGM Sportsbook in WV has a sterling pedigree.
 The app is a member of the MGM Resorts International family and is part of one of the largest and most successful casino companies in the world.

 If you are new to this venerable site, you can get every dollar of your first deposit matched up to $600 by entering the promotional code PLAYBONUS as you submit your funds.
 BetMGM also awards players a free $10 bet each week, so there’s always a reason to stop by this book.

 William Hill is one of the biggest names in all of sports betting.
 There are hundreds of William Hill betting shops scattered across the world, and West Virginia is now home to both retail and online versions.

 If you want to try your luck on William Hill, there are 150 reasons to do so.
-First-time depositors can get up to $150 matched when they sign up and play on William Hill West Virginia.
+First-time depositors can get up to $500 in risk free bets when they sign up and play on William Hill West Virginia.

 Betly Sportsbook is the newest entrant into the West Virginia sports betting landscape.
 It is the successor to BetLucky at Mardi Gras Casino and Wheeling Island.

 Betly is still in the early stages and doesn’t have any promotions running right now.
 However, if you live near Charleston, you might consider taking a look, since Betly is your “home” sportsbook now.

 To be clear, we do not have any information that there are more online sportsbooks on the way to West Virginia.
 We do know that recently, Golden Nugget secured a deal to offer sports betting at the Greenbrier Hotel, so we do know at least one more sportsbook is coming to the state.